 If the Interest field is greater than zero in the Farm management deposit account data record, the Type of payment field must equal FMD.

+For the 2016 financial year only, exploration credits directly distributed by a greenfields mineral explorer are to be reported in the Foreign income tax offset field with the Type of payment field set to DIV.